Language-Agnostic Modeling of Source Reliability on Wikipedia: Discussion

-Third, the selection of the English perennial sources list as the gold standard disadvantaged other languages.
-Unfortunately, only a few other languages have a similar resource and they are significantly less extensive and conclusive~\cite{baigutanova2023comparative}.
+Fourth, the selection of the English perennial sources list as the gold standard disadvantaged other languages.
+Unfortunately, only a few other languages have a similar resource, and they are significantly less extensive and conclusive~\cite{baigutanova2023comparative}.
 Given the global role played historically by the English edition of Wikipedia~\cite{hale2014multilinguals}, our selection provided the best choice to reach the maximum potential coverage across other language editions.
-In the future, we aim to use the scores computed by the adapted models as initial input for future collaboration with the editors of these language editions to create language-specific source quality guidelines.
+However, the adaptation of the domain list from English may not coincide with possibly different cultural or local interpretations of quality by the editors from other language communities.
+In such cases, it may be preferable to apply NLP transfer methods~\cite{das2024effective} that leverage higher-resource language editions to support lower-resource ones, particularly when they are comparable in the domain of source reliability.
+Our study, which employs language-agnostic features, can serve as a foundation for identifying appropriate language pairs for transfer in future work.

+Fifth, our model relies on a fixed ground truth, consistent with prior work (e.g., \cite{Baigutanova_2023,baigutanova2023comparative}).
+However, perennial source lists evolve over time as editorial consensus changes and new sources are evaluated.
+While we treat it as static for this study, future work should incorporate time-aware labels and explore retraining strategies to adapt to such changes and maintain alignment with current community standards.

 Finally, we show that the method is sensitive to the amount of data available for training (and testing), possibly resulting in insignificant results in some low-resource language settings.
 Further research will be needed to extend the amount of available data in these contexts.